-(1) Generally, the Commission considers that a uniform and objective cut-off date, such as the end of 2008, will ensure a level playing field among banks and Member States.
+(2) Generally, the Authority considers that a uniform and objective cut-off date, such as the end of 2008, will ensure a level playing field among banks and EEA States.

-Where necessary, State support in relation to the risks of future assets can be tackled on the basis of the guarantee notice and the temporary framework.
+(3) Where necessary, state support in relation to the risks of future assets can be tackled on the basis of the Authority's State Aid Guidelines, in particular the Chapter on State Guarantees and the Chapter on the Temporary Framework for State aid measures to support access to finance in the current financial and economic crisis.